telerik/ajax-docs/api/client/Telerik.Web.UI.ButtonBase.RadButtonBase.md

 The event arguments.

-### mouseOver
+### clicking

-The mouseOver event is fired when the user moves the mouse pointer over the control.
+The clicking event occurs when the RadButton control is clicked, immediately after the mouse button is released.

 #### Event Data